ECP-WarpX/WarpX/Docs/source/developers/performance_tests.rst

  - Submit an analysis job, that will read the results ONLY AFTER all runs are finished.
 This uses the dependency feature of the batch system.
  - This job reads the Tiny Profiler output for each run, and stores the results in a pandas file at the hdf5 format.
  - Execute ``write_csv.py`` from the ``perf_logs`` repo to append a csv and a hdf5 file with the new results.
- - Commit the results (but DOES NOT PUSH)
+ - Commit the results (but DO NOT PUSH YET)

 Then, the user periodically has to